 This dire scenario shows what a future of the gig economy run on algorithms might look like.
 The feedback loop of job leads transmitted and managed by smart devices locks workers into an echo chamber that, once inside, is very difficult to escape.
 Thus, a global workforce of employees tied into performing specific tasks at a specific wage will be controlled by a small group of employers which leaves little to no room for upward mobility and economic equality.

 Another well-known futurist and author, Martin Ford, suggests that this scenario of automation taking over and eradicating human jobs is already on track to becoming a reality in the next 10-15 years.
+Recent research indicates that by 2030, at least 14% of employees globally could need to change their careers due to digitisation, robotics, and AI advancements.
 He states that when you break it down, the greatest asset humans have to live a comfortable life is the value of their labour.
 However, the rapid pace of our global technological advancements threatens to devalue our labour as machines run on algorithms are able to perform many of these repetitive tasks, at a fraction of the cost.
 With our global population increasing each year, matched with the rate of our technological advancements, the future value of human labour is in jeopardy.

 Although automation is predominantly designed to assist humans with repetitive, rules-based tasks, the continuous evolution of machine learning capabilities is now beginning to threaten not only blue-collar but also white-collar jobs.
 Ford states that “what we see now is that this technology is much broader, it’s beginning to displace cognitive capability or even intellectual capability”.
 This is set to dramatically alter the working landscape of tomorrow as these sectors comprise the majority of the global workforce.